lguedesc/CHAOS/README.md

 * Cloned Dynamics method for the computation of the Lyapunov Spectra ([doi:10.1007/s11071-011-9989-2](https://doi.org/10.1007/s11071-011-9989-2))
 * Lyapunov Dimension (Kaplan-Yorke Dimension) and Kolmogorov-Sinai Entropy
 * New module to handle general dynamical systems with all the features available
+* Dynamic Integrity Measurements for the Evaluation of Safe Basins
 * Better input files
 * Better Menu